Sugar Mama (confectionery)

-Sugar Mama was originally produced by the James O. Welch Company in 1965, as a companion candy to the already-produced Sugar Babies and Sugar Daddy.
+Sugar Mama was a confection produced by the James O. Welch Company.
+The confection was originally launched in 1935, and was re-released in 1965.
+Sugar Mama was a companion candy to the already-produced Sugar Babies and Sugar Daddy.

 A Sugar Mama was a chocolate-covered caramel sucker, essentially a Sugar Daddy covered in chocolate.
 It had a distinctive red and yellow wrapper, the opposite of Sugar Daddy's yellow and red wrapper.

-It has not been produced since the 1980s.
+Sugar Mama production was discontinued during the 1980s.